SamiiC/AlgoVisual/README.md

 `npm build` to build the app

-`npm preview` to then start app on localhost
+`npm preview` to then start the app on localhost